Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: System Model

 \section{System Model}

 In this paper, we consider an IRS-aided multi-cell wireless network shown in Fig. \ref{IRS}, and focus on the downlink communication from the BSs to UEs.
-Assume that the BSs are of the same height equal to $H_\textrm{B}$ meters (m), while the BSs' horizontal locations are modeled by a 2-dimensional (2D) HPPP $\Lambda_\textrm{B}$ on the ground plane with given density $\lambda_\textrm{B}$ BSs/m$^2$. \rev{Assume that the UE locations follow another independent HPPP on the ground plane, such that we can focus on one typical UE 0 in this HPPP to analyze the average UE performance without changing the location distribution of other UEs according to the Slivnyak's theorem\cite{AndrewsCellular}.} To facilitate our analysis, we assume that the transmission bandwidth and each time slot are equally divided into orthogonal resource blocks (RBs), each randomly assigned by a BS to one of its served UEs, over which the channel is assumed to be frequency-flat and constant, while the channels may vary over different frequency bands or different time slots.
+Assume that the BSs are of the same height equal to $H_\textrm{B}$ meters (m), while the BSs' horizontal locations are modeled by a 2-dimensional (2D) HPPP $\Lambda_\textrm{B}$ on the ground plane with given density $\lambda_\textrm{B}$ BSs/m$^2$.
+Assume that the UE locations follow another independent HPPP on the ground plane,\footnote{The HPPP assumption implies the uniformly random UE distribution, which is more accurate for UEs of homogeneous distribution and/or higher mobility, but in general can serve as a good baseline to evaluate the network performance with heterogeneous user distribution/mobility in practice.} such that we can focus on one typical UE 0 in this HPPP to analyze the average UE performance without changing the location distribution of other UEs according to the Slivnyak's theorem\cite{AndrewsCellular}.
+To facilitate our analysis, we consider the orthogonal frequency division multiple access (OFDMA) scheme and assume that the transmission bandwidth and each time slot are equally divided into orthogonal resource blocks (RBs), each randomly assigned by a BS to one of its served UEs, over which the channel is assumed to be frequency-flat and constant, while the channels may vary over different frequency bands or different time slots.
 We assume that the network has a homogeneous traffic load, where all BSs have a common loading factor $p$ $(0<p\le 1)$, i.e., each of the RBs is active with probability $p$ independently.
-Assume that the UE locations are modeled by another independent 2D HPPP $\Lambda_\textrm{U}$ on the ground plane with given density $\lambda_\textrm{U}$ UEs/m$^2$.
 Consider one typical RB used by the typical UE 0 located at the origin, which is associated with its nearest BS 0 with distance $l_0$, as shown in Fig. \ref{IRS}.
 As a result, the BSs that transmit on the same RB form a thinned HPPP $\Lambda_\textrm{B}'$ with density $\lambda_\textrm{B}'\triangleq p\lambda_\textrm{B}$.